 Progression of Septic Shock in Babies

-Newborns develop early-onset sepsis by contracting an infection from the mother during or occasionally before delivery.
+Newborns develop sepsis by contracting an infection from the mother during – or occasionally before – delivery.
 This can can happen in several ways, including:

-- Transmission from bacteria (such as Group B streptococcus (GBS) or E.coli) that is present in the mother’s genital tract (which the baby comes in contact with during delivery)
+- Transmission from bacteria (such as Group B streptococcus (GBS) or E.coli) that is present in the mother’s genital tract, which the baby comes into contact with during delivery

 Once bacteria gain access to the bloodstream, there may be overwhelming infection throughout the baby’s body (septicemia) and/or the infection can become localized in the baby’s lungs (pneumonia) or in the brain (meningitis).